 His class notes are more than sufficient for making it through the class and doing the assigned (optional) homework.
 He typically hands out homework in handout form, so the textbook is rarely, if ever, required to make it through the class.
 Many students will often be seen reading various other texts relating to the topic at hand as they desire.
 Usually he’ll spend an 45-60 minutes at the opening of each class after the first to go over homework problems or questions that anyone has.

 For those taking the class for a grade or pass/fail, his usual policy is to assign a take home problem set around week 9 or 10 to be handed in at the penultimate class.
-[As a caveat, make sure you check his current policy on grading as things may change, but the preceding has been the usual policy for a decade or more.]
+[As a caveat, make sure you check his current policy on grading as things may change, but the preceding has been the usual policy for a 20 years or more.]

 Parking Options